- 1.1 Graduate Program Resources

 Certificate students do not have a Program of Study (POS) Committee, but do have a certificate supervising professor.
 No Recommendation for Committee Appointment form is required.
 The Online Certificate Program of Study (POS) form must be filed no later than the first week of your final term of coursework.

 The Online Certificate Program of Study (POS) form represents an agreement between you and the Graduate College regarding fulfillment of certificate program requirements.
 It lists the courses you have taken or will take for your graduate certificate.
-You should complete the Certificate POS form with the help of the certificate adviser.
+You should complete the Certificate POS form with the help of the certificate advisor.
 At least one graduate ISU course must be taken after admission or in the same semester as entry into the program and is required on the Certificate POS form.
 If you have transfer credits, you need to submit for approval a Transfer Credit Petition form with copies of transcripts for those courses (a Graduate College requirement).

 Because your Certificate POS form is a vital document for your completion of the certificate program, the various check points help catch errors before those errors delay receipt of the certificate.
-The first and most important check of the Certificate POS form occurs when you meet with the certificate adviser to discuss your POS and obtain a signature on your form.
+The first and most important check of the Certificate POS form occurs when you meet with the certificate advisor to discuss your POS and obtain a signature on your form.
 You should fill out the form very carefully, checking to be sure that you fill in all the blanks and get the necessary signatures, including your own.
 Then submit the form to the Graduate Program Administrative Assistant (firstname.lastname@example.org), where it will be checked, processed for signature by the Director of Certificate Studies (DOCS), and forwarded to the Graduate College for final approval.

 When you have completed all requirements, contact the Graduate Program Administrative Assistant (email@example.com) who will verify that you have met all the requirements and submit a “Certificate Completed” form signed by the Director of Certificate Studies (DOCS) to the Graduate College.
 The Graduate College then certifies that all requirements have been completed satisfactorily and informs the Registrar’s Office and Graduation Office.
 The Registrar adds a notation to your permanent record (transcript) indicating that you were granted the Graduate Certificate in Teaching English as a Second Language/Teaching English as a Foreign Language (TESL/TEFL) on a specified date, and the Registrar issues a printed ISU graduate certificate after you have satisfactorily completed all requirements.